w3f/polkadot-wiki/docs/learn/learn-index.md

 ## Network Architecture

-Learn more about Polkadot's network architecture in depth:
+Learn more about Polkadot's network architecture in depth.

 - [Architecture](./learn-architecture.md) - Learn about the key components to Polkadot's Architecture.